Florida Blue Alert activated: What does it mean?

 TAMPA, Fla.
 (WFLA) – A Florida Blue Alert sounded loudly across phones in the state on Thursday after a 26-year-old police officer was shot in the head in Daytona Beach.

-A $100,000 reward is available for anyone who can help authorities locate the man who did the shooting.
-Police identified him as Othal Wallace, 29, believed to be armed and dangerous.
+At the time, authorities were trying to locate the man who did the shooting.
+Police identified him as 29-year-old Othal Wallace.

-A multi-agency manhunt for Wallace is still underway, which is why the Blue Alert rang out.
+A multi-agency manhunt for Wallace was underway, which is why the Blue Alert rang out.

 Florida alert systems